 CWM attorneys are adept at high stakes business cases.
-We recognize that business disputes can jeopardize a client’s profitability and reputation – sometimes permanently – so we work quickly with our clients to achieve successful outcomes, whether through negotiation, litigation, arbitration, mediation or other means.
-We are not afraid to take big cases to trial in the best interest of our clients.
+We recognize that disputes can jeopardize a client’s profitability and reputation – sometimes permanently – so we work quickly with our clients to achieve successful outcomes, whether through negotiation, litigation, arbitration, mediation, or other means.
+We are not afraid to take cases to trial in the best interest of our clients.

 - Breach of Contract Claims